MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations.md

 ms.custom:
   - build-2023
   - ignite-2023
-ms.date: 11/15/2023
+ms.date: 05/06/2024
 ms.search.form: Source and Destination
 ---

 # Add and manage a destination in an eventstream

-Once you have created an eventstream in Microsoft Fabric, you can route data to different destinations.
-The types of destinations that you can add to your eventstream are KQL Database, Lakehouse, Custom App and Reflex.
-See the [Supported destinations](#supported-destinations) section for details.
+After you create an eventstream in Microsoft Fabric, you can route the data to different destinations.
+For a list of destinations that you can add to your eventstream, see [Supported destinations](#supported-destinations).

 ## Prerequisites

 To add a destination to an eventstream, you need the following prerequisites:

 - Access to the Fabric **premium workspace** where the eventstream is located with **Contributor** or higher permissions.
-- For a KQL Database, lakehouse, or Reflex destination, access to the **premium workspace** where the destination is located with **Contributor** or higher permissions.
+- For a KQL Database, Lakehouse, or Reflex destination, access to the **premium workspace** where the destination is located with **Contributor** or higher permissions.

 ## Supported destinations